-If we just compare the scenario of India 10 months back, we can notice how watching youtube on your phone internet pack was a rare scene, even for the working class people.
-However, after coming of Reliance Jio, we can find even a 3-year old watching ‘Doraemon’ on his/her phone.
+If we just compare the scenario of India 5 years back, we can notice how watching youtube on your phone internet pack was a rare scene, even for the working-class people.
+However, after coming to Reliance Jio, we can find even a 3-year-old watching ‘Doraemon’ on his/her phone.

 Image source: Milan Nayak